 It depends.
 If you’ve built up enough cash value and no longer need life insurance, you can surrender your permanent policy and collect the money.
 This is known as a cash surrender.
 However, you’ll probably have to pay fees — especially if you cancel within the first 10 to 20 years of taking out the policy.
 You’ll walk away with the “cash surrender value,” which is the cash value minus any fees and loans you’ve taken out against your policy.
 The longer you owned your policy, the more money you’ll get.

 Does term life insurance have a cash value to borrow against?

 No, there is no cash value growth in a term life policy.
 Term life policies are strictly life insurance with no extra uses.
 If you die within the term, your beneficiaries will receive a guaranteed death benefit.
 However, you may be able to convert your term life policy to a permanent policy if you meet certain criteria.

 Since term life insurance is temporary and doesn’t have a cash value component, it’s also the most straightforward and affordable type of coverage.
 For these reasons, it’s sufficient for most people.

 Borrowing against your life insurance policy is a benefit of permanent life insurance, but there can be consequences.
 Before using your cash value, consider speaking with an adviser to fully understand if this option is best for you.

-If you decide to move forward with a policy, compare life insurance providers to find one that best suits your budget and needs.
+If you decide to move forward with a policy, compare life insurance companies to find one that best suits your budget and needs.